 Every year, September is recognized as National Preparedness Month (NPM) which serves as a reminder that we all must take action to prepare for the types of emergencies that could affect us where we live, work, and also where we visit.
 With cooperation from the Middlesex County Department of Public Safety and Health Offices, and the Regional Chronic Disease Coalition, members of the Office of Health Services, Public Health Preparedness Division will be going out into the community several times in September to promote emergency preparedness to Middlesex County residents.

 Topics presented to residents will feature what to include in a home emergency prep kit, pet emergency kits, fire safety, poison prevention, and chemical safety.
-Each person that registers at the table will be entered to win a deluxe starter home emergency preparedness kit, and go home with a small tote bag full of information, hand sanitizer, and writing utensils.
+Each person that registers at the table will be entered to win a 3-day "Grab and Go" emergency preparedness kit, and go home with a small tote bag full of information, hand sanitizer, and other items perfect for use in emergency situations.
 The deluxe basket includes essential items to create an emergency readiness kit such as insulated bags, a flashlight, alcohol swabs, water and much more.

 To create your own home-readiness kit, and learn of other basic measures you can take to prepare yourself and loved ones, download our printer-friendly document from Ready.gov.
 The helpful sheets highlight the basic steps for preparing: